google-parfait/tensorflow-federated/docs/tff_for_research.md

 for orchestration, and a
 [driver script](https://github.com/tensorflow/federated/blob/main/tensorflow_federated/python/examples/simple_fedavg/emnist_fedavg_main.py)
 on the EMNIST dataset as an example.
-These files can easily be adapted for customized applciations and algorithmic changes following detailed instructions in the [README](https://github.com/tensorflow/federated/blob/main/tensorflow_federated/python/examples/simple_fedavg/README.md).
+These files can easily be adapted for customized applications and algorithmic changes following detailed instructions in the [README](https://github.com/tensorflow/federated/blob/main/tensorflow_federated/python/examples/simple_fedavg/README.md).